Due to the evolving situation with Covid-19, this meeting was postponed from 20-22 April 2020 and will now be held as a virtual conference.

-The programme will showcase new findings, methods and technologies, and translational opportunities within and across cohort studies in high, middle and low income countries.
-This year’s meeting will explore approaches to monitor trends in population health and ageing, focussing on apparent peak health, including gender differences, as well as frailty.
+The programme will showcase new findings, methods and technologies, contemporary approaches and translational opportunities within and across cohort studies in high, middle and low income countries.
+This year’s meeting will also explore LPS solutions to the Covid-19 pandemic.

 The meeting is aimed at population scientists in epidemiology, biomedicine and the social sciences, involved in longitudinal research, longitudinal studies, genome biology, dynamic measures of physiology and other relevant fields.

 The conference will start at approximately 1 pm (GMT) on Tuesday 9 March and close at approximately 6 pm on Friday 12 March 2021.
 All times are given in Greewich Mean Time.
 See the time where you are here.